ECODES: Ideology

 ECODES is not associated with any political party.
 Their aim is to bring about social change by moving society in a more socially just and ecologically sustainable direction.
-They aim to work with all stakeholders involved, regardless of political attitude.

 Areas of work

 ECODES analyzes the causes and consequences of major socio-environmental challenges and prescribes solutions.
-The organization provides useful, accurate and recognized information and research for the formation of opinions and carries out projects to demonstrate that there are viable and replicable solutions.

-Furthermore, they provide technical advise to facilitate the transition towards a model of production, investment and consumption that is more socially and environmentally sustainable.

 Geographically they are active in Spain and Latin America.
 In the Northern Hemisphere they concentrate their work on transforming existing economic and social structures and in the Southern Hemisphere, especially Latin America, they offer expertise and assistance in technical matters and funding.

 Areas of work, often overlapping, are amongst others: